Now is a perfect time to make a spring vegetable garden plan and sketch out ideas for your ideal plot, especially if you’re on a money diet.

 This time of year, I love to start thinking about seeds and plants and getting my hands in the dirt.
 Do you enjoy daydreaming about your future garden, too?

 I’ve enjoyed hearing from a number of you who grow your own food and preserve it so you can enjoy it all year.
 What a wonderful way to eat well and save money.

-Our family grows and freezes produce like tomatoes, onions, shallots, garlic, peppers, herbs, and pumpkins.
+Our family grows and freezes vegetables and herbs like tomatoes, onions, shallots, garlic, peppers, herbs, and pumpkins.

-In our front yard landscaping, we’ve tucked in currant and blueberry bushes, rhubarb plants, and strawberries as groundcover.
+In our front yard gardens, we’ve tucked in currant and blueberry bushes, rhubarb plants, and strawberries as groundcover.